Thanh Ha Pottery Village

-If you turn left just before this place and follow the road round, there's another pottery on the right.
-It's hard to miss and you will probably be accosted by the daughter on her bicycle before you get there anyway.
+If you turn left just before this place and follow the road round, there's another pottery spot on the right.
+It's hard to miss but you will probably be accosted by the daughter on her bicycle before you get there anyway.
 It's not as impressive as the other joint but they have a wider range of goods on offer.
 That visit cost us more than just a whistle.

 Jump to a destination

 - Hanoi, Ha Long Bay & Cat Ba

 - Sapa, Bac Ha & Dien Bien Phu

 - Mui Ne & Nha Trang

 - Saigon & surrounds

 - My Tho, Can Tho & Phu Quoc Island

 Sign up for Travelfish Burp!